tjelvar-olsson/tjelvar-olsson.github.io/_drafts/embo_day8.md

 2. Which algorithm are you going to use to fit the data?

-One of the simplest ways of measuring the similarity between the model and the data is to calculate the root mean square deviation ????? .
+One of the simplest ways of measuring the similarity between the model and the data is to calculate the root mean square residual.
 However, other measures are available and the selection of one over another is context dependent.
 It is therefore something that one needs to pay attention to.